smilillo/Professional-Portfolio/README.md

 ## Description

 This webpage is a professional portfolio showcasing projects that I have completed.
 This allows prospective employers to view my work and contact me if interested.
+This project is a work in progress.
+I am still working on the media queries section as well as styling of the cards and their subtitles, among other issues.

 ## Installation